-1. The Space Needle is the breathtaking, heart of Seattle that you will see from any spot in the city.
+The Space Needle is the breathtaking heart of Seattle that you will see from any spot in the city.
 Head to The Seattle Center and ride to the top of that bad boy!
 You will get the best views of Seattle and did you know there’s actually a rotating restaurant up there?
 What kid wouldn’t be impressed with that?

-6. Day Trip!
-If you have time for a day trip, I highly recommend jumping on a train or driving to Mt.
-Rainier National Park (about a 3 hour drive) for a close up peek at our most famous peak.
+Take a day trip to Mount Rainier National Park.
+If you have time for a day trip, I highly recommend jumping on a train or driving to Mount Rainier National Park (about a 3-hour drive) for a close up peek at Washington’s most famous peak.
 Snoqualmie Pass is perfect for a day of tubing (about an hour drive), snowboarding, and skiing.
-And consider catching a boat to The San Juan Islands for a whale watching tour (we have orcas!) and a day at one of our lazy islands.
+And consider catching a boat to The San Juan Islands for a whale watching tour (there are orcas!) and a day at one of the lazy islands.

 Snoqualmie Falls are also worth a visit.
 The falls at Snoqualmie are a sight for sore eyes and are only about 30 miles outside of Seattle.
 You’ll find a hiking trail, two observation decks, and luxury suites at the Salish Lodge.
 Don’t forget your camera – major photo opps here!